ADA-GWU/a1-db-migration-ekhairov4591/README.md

 5.(OPTIONAL) DKS.sql
 -is responsible for Key Set up between altered/newly-created tables.
 It should be executed only if both migration_1f.sql & migration_2f.sql were successful and no rollback scripts were executed.

+6. rollback_1.sql
+-is responsible for the undoing changes done by migration_1.sql.
+It should be executed only after migration_1.sql if you desire to revert.

+7. rollback_2.sql
+-is responsible for the undoing changes done by migration_2.sql.
+It should be executed only after migration_2.sql if you desire to revert.
 ~~~~~~~~~~~~~~~~~~

 ## Usage Example for Migration as a postgres superuser